jasonaaronwilson/omni-archive/README.md

 ## start:

-This is the offset relative to the begining of the file stored as a positive hexidecimal number.
-See size: to understand why these may often be encoded with left padded "0" digits to simplify writers.
+This is the offset relative to the begining of the file stored as a positive hexidecimal number. start: is required when size: > 0.
+See
+size: to understand why these may often be encoded with left padded "0" digits to simplify writers.

 # Discussion